Will I have to pay for my care?

 My neighbour refuses help but clearly needs it.
 Can the council get involved?

-If you want to make a referral with adult social care then email us at email@example.com or if the situation is urgent, call us on 020 7926 5555.
+If you want to make an adult social care referral, email us at email@example.com or, if the situation is urgent, call us on 020 7926 5555.

 My neighbour owns their house but is not able to arrange repairs needed.
 Who can help?

-It you charge money from your neighbour for a lift in your car you may be providing a taxi service illegally, and in breach of your insurance.
+If you charge your neighbour for a lift in your car, you may be providing a taxi service illegally and be in breach of your insurance.